rudzupuke/SGT-final-task/readme.md

-# Dinder - App for Finding Your Dog a Playdate
+# K9pals - App for Finding Your Dog a Playdate

 Dinder is an online app that will help dogowners find the perfect buddy for they pets' playdates.